Are you ready to offer the equity of your company? Do you know what the shares of your company are worth? Have you done a valuation yet?

 You can do the 409a valuation on your own.
 However, you must remember this option comes with its own sets of drawbacks.
 You will save on money but you will not be eligible for a safe harbor.

 This option is just as risky as the previous one since the onus of proving the correctness of your valuation falls on you.
 There is a lot of scope for making mistakes.
 Go forward with this method only if you have expertise in the area.

 Get a firm to do it for you –

 This is probably the most expensive option since you will have to pay the appraiser for the valuation but it’s also the safest option.
 Here you are under no burden to prove the correctness of your valuation.

-However, you must ensure the independent firm or appraiser you choose are reputed and well qualified.
+However, you must ensure the independent firm or appraiser you choose is reputed and well qualified.
 This method will ensure you can get a 409a safe harbor.

 For a 409a valuation, there are certain documents and information that you require.
 These are,